 Leo Carrillo State Park

 Here you'll find plenty of sand to spread out without the crowds but you'll also find tidepools and sea caves for kids to play in.
-Added bonus: And if you’ve got a pup, then head up to North Beach (north of lifeguard tower 3)—one of the few beaches in the county where you won’t have to leave your four-legged friend behind, just don’t forget the leash.
+Added bonus: If you’ve got a pup, then head up to North Beach (north of lifeguard tower 3)—one of the few beaches in the county where you won’t have to leave your four-legged friend behind, just don’t forget the leash.
 You can even spend the night here!
 Make a reservation at one of the campgrounds available along the beach (check the website as things tend to change quickly).

 35000 West Pacific Coast Hwy.